onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 )
 ```

+You can run this approval using the transaction, passing the WFLOW address of
+`0xd3bF53DAC106A0290B0483EcBC89d40FcC961f3e` and MaybeMintERC721 address of `0x2E2Ed0Cfd3AD2f1d34481277b3204d807Ca2F8c2`
+: [`approve_maybe_mint_erc721.cdc`]

+The linked transaction will perform the approval step, authorizing the ERC721 to transfer WFLOW to cover the mint cost
+when `mint()` is called.
+Confirm the contract allowance by running the script below.
+Pass your Flow address, WFLOW
+address, ERC721 address, and your COA's EVM address.

+<iframe sandbox className="flow-runner-iframe" src="https://run.dnz.dev/snippet/37ccbfde5e523b42?colormode=dark&output=horizontal&outputSize=400" width="100%" height="400px"></iframe>

+The result is the amount of your WFLOW balance the ERC721 is allowed to transfer, which after the transaction should be
+`1` WFLOW, or `1000000000000000000` as returned.

 ### Minting the ERC721 Token

 Finally, we attempt to mint the ERC721 token.
 This is done by encoding the `mint()` calldata and calling the ERC721